How Can We Help?

 • Counseling and therapy such as music or hippotherapy

-Who is Eligible for the CLTS Program?
+Who is Eligible for the CLTS Program

-Functional limitations include physical, mental or emotional challenges that restrict a child’s ability to carry out daily living activities.
-After a child is accepted into CLTS, an annual screen will be done by their Support and Service Coordinator (SSC) to make sure they are still eligible for the program.
-Learn more about eligibility for CLTS on the DHS webpage
+After a child is enrolled in the CLTS Program, an annual screen will be done by their Support and Service Coordinator to make sure they continue to be eligible for the program.
+Learn more: Who Is Eligible?

 Getting Started with Enrollment in the CLTS Program